Hillary Clinton Says Julian Assange Must Be Held Responsible

 Clinton said Thursday, “The bottom line is that he has to answer for what he has done, at least as it has been charged.”

-In a tongue-in-cheek nod to Trump’s travel ban on citizens from Muslim-majority nations, Clinton added, “I do think it’s a little ironic that he’s the only foreigner this administration would welcome to the United States.”
+In a tongue-in-cheek nod to Trump’s hard-line immigration stance, Clinton added, “I do think it’s a little ironic that he’s the only foreigner this administration would welcome to the United States.”